Achieving “Near Zero” Refrigerant Emissions in HVAC Systems

 Conduct an Inventory of Equipment and Refrigerants

-Detailed records of equipment stocks and refrigerant are essential for making informed decisions about refrigerant usage and leak management.
+Detailed records of equipment stocks and refrigerant are essential for making informed decisions about usage and leak management.
 Priority should be given to equipment with the largest charge.
 Inventory sheets should individually list chillers and pieces of commercial refrigeration equipment.
 Information is needed on the manufacturer, model, serial number, year installed, capacity in tons, charge size, leak rates (based on records of recharging or ‘topping off’), refrigerant, and location.
 Small appliances–such as household refrigerators and window air conditioners, package units, vending machines, water coolers, and ice machines should–also be inventoried and can be recorded as groups.

-The quantity of refrigerant purchased, consumed, disposed, or reclaimed should be monitored and analyzed.
+The quantity purchased, consumed, disposed, or reclaimed should be monitored and analyzed.
 Refrigerant inventories should be kept by type and should include the volume contained in each piece of existing equipment, as well as amounts that are currently stored.
 These inventories should be updated regularly.
 Local codes for storage limits should be consulted.

 Develop a Leak Management Plan

 A good plan is based on accurate equipment and refrigerant inventories and usage.
 The plan should address compliance with applicable laws and regulations, continued supplies and service, reduced emissions, and recovery/ recycling.
-The plan should emphasize responsible refrigerant handling practices.
+The plan should emphasize responsible handling practices.

 Company’s polices and procedures regarding each of the following issues should be included: